welldone-software/welldone-ts-yarn-monorepo/README.md

 ## Overview

-This monorepo shows how to create a monorepo for multiple apps with multiple dependent libs (with cross dependencies between the libs).
+This monorepo conatains multiple apps with multiple dependent libs (with cross dependencies between the libs).
 It is minimalistic for quick and smooth development process, but also includes a production build and production run option.

 ## Structure and dependecies